DBOSlab/expowo/README.md

 the diversity and distribution of any plant family as publicly available at the taxonomically verified database [Plants of the World Online (POWO)](https://powo.science.kew.org).
-The package is intended to efficiently mine the content within the source HTML pages for any specific genus and family.
+The package is intended to efficiently mine the content inside the source HTML pages for any specific genus and family.
 It can return a comma-separated values (CSV) file with the number of accepted species and country-level distribution for any genus as well as the full list of accepted species in any genus or family, their authorship, original publication and global distribution.
-The latest major function implemented, `powoMap`, also can automatically create global maps for any taxon level.
+The latests functions implemented, `powoMap` and `accGraph`, are available in the GitHub version and can automatically create global maps for any taxon level and accumulation graphics of species discovery, respectively.

 ## Before using **expowo**